trangnguyen2906/SQL-User-Churn-and-Retention-Mobile-Game/README.md

 The primary focus is to explore:
 - 📉 Churn Rate: What percentage of users stop playing after 1, 3, 7, 14, or 30 days?

-- 🔁 Retention Rate: How many users return after their install date—and how long do they stay?
+- 🔁 Retention Rate: How many users return after their install date?

 - ⚠️ Drop-off Points: At what point in the user journey do most players abandon the game?

 - 📊 MAU & DAU: What do monthly and daily active user trends tell us about engagement?

 - 🧠 Possible Reasons Behind Churn: Do uninstall patterns, short session durations, or low level completions precede user drop-off?

+The goal is to identify critical user behaviors that can guide strategies to **reduce churn** and **enhance retention** in mobile games.

 ### 👤 Who is this project for?

-Mention who might benefit from this project

- _Example:_

 ✔️ Data analysts & business analysts
 ✔️ Decision-makers & stakeholders